M66B/FairEmail/FAQ.md

 Yes, multiple methods of auto discovery are available.

-The preferred and simplest and fastest method is using DNS records, please see see [RFC6186](https://tools.ietf.org/html/rfc6186) and [RFC8314](https://tools.ietf.org/html/rfc8314) for the details.
+The preferred, simplest and fastest method is using DNS records, please see see [RFC6186](https://tools.ietf.org/html/rfc6186) and [RFC8314](https://tools.ietf.org/html/rfc8314) for the details.

 Example DNS records (SRV=record type, 0=priority, 1=weight, 993/587=port number):